Medical Schools in New Jersey: How to Get In (2024)

 Rutgers Robert Wood Johnson Medical School revamped its curriculum in 2021 to focus on five core themes: curiosity, critical thinking, clinical skills, competence, and compassion.
 These themes are intertwined throughout the first two preclinical years and subsequent two years of clinical rotations.
 In addition, Rutgers Robert Wood Johnson students will take an 18-month Physicianship Development and Practice course; here, they will gain early clinical exposure through caring for patients in clinics and in their homes.

-The medical school also has several community health opportunities; students may participate in the Homeless and Indigent Population Health Outreach Project, through which they provide education and clinical care to patients in New Brunswick and Middlesex, or they may volunteer at the Eric B. Chandler Health Center, a family-oriented community clinic.
+The medical school also provides several community health opportunities.
+Students may participate in the Homeless and Indigent Population Health Outreach Project, through which they provide education and clinical care to patients in New Brunswick and Middlesex, or they may volunteer at the Eric B. Chandler Health Center, a family-oriented community clinic.

 Rowan University School of Osteopathic Medicine